tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. function:: vshard.storage.buckets_count()

-    Return the number of buckets located on storage.
+    Return the number of buckets located in storage.

 .. _storage_api-recovery_wakeup:

 .. function:: vshard.storage.recovery_wakeup()

-    Immediately wake up recovery fiber, if exists.
+    Immediately wake up a recovery fiber, if it exists.

 .. _storage_api-rebalancing_is_in_progress:

 .. function:: vshard.storage.rebalancing_is_in_progress()

     A flag indicating whether rebalancing is in progress.
-The value is true, if the node is currently applying routes received from a rebalancer node in the special fiber.
+The result is true if the node is currently applying routes received from a rebalancer node in the special fiber.